 UNITO - AQUA is the experimental farm for freshwater fish nutrition, mainly dedicated to rainbow trout (Oncorhynchus mykiss), can also be rear sturgeons - Acipenser baerii, A. trasmontanus, A. gueldenstaedtii.
-It is a flow-through open system of 12 x3000L indoor, and 24x100L and 24x400L outdoor tanks, the water supplied from artesian well (constant 13 ± 1 °C).
-A digestibility system is composed of 2 series of 6 x 240L flow-through open system of cylinder-conical tanks with automatic feces collector.
+It is a flow-through open system of 12 × 3000L indoor, and 24 × 100L and 24 × 400L outdoor tanks, the water supplied from artesian well (constant 13 ± 1 °C).
+A digestibility system is composed of 2 series of 6 × 240L flow-through open system of cylinder-conical tanks with automatic feces collector.
 The UNITO - AQUA allows experimental trials on all the stages of the trout lifecycle, and growth trials using sturgeons.
 The facility hosts research teams working on farmed salmonids providing scientific support to visiting scientists.
 A laboratory equipped with a vacuum machine, a bench colorimeter, a portable pH meter, a refrigerated chamber and -80°C freezer for sampling and storage of chilled and frozen samples is available to perform shelf-life trials.
 Research laboratories are also available at DISAFA (Grugliasco - about 25 km from the experimental infrastructure) with analytical equipment for nutrition related work: proximate, chemical and mineral composition, HPLC, GC, histology and microbiome analyses, flesh quality parameters (texture, TPA and cooking losses) and sensory analyses using untrained panellists and results can be coupled with results of electronic nose.

-The UNITO - AQUA allows experimental trials on all the stages of the trout lifecycle, and growth trials using sturgeons.
-The facility hosts research teams working on farmed salmonids providing scientific support to visiting scientists.
-A laboratory equipped with a vacuum machine, a bench colorimeter, a portable pH meter, a refrigerated chamber and -80°C freezer for sampling and storage of chilled and frozen samples is available to perform shelf-life trials.
+Experimental trials on all the stages of the trout lifecycle, and growth trials using sturgeons can be performed at UNITO-AQUA.
+The facility has research teams working on farmed salmonids that provide scientific support to visiting scientists.
+A laboratory equipped with a vacuum machine, a bench colorimeter, a portable pH meter, a refrigerated chamber and -80°C freezer for sampling and storage of chilled and frozen samples are available to perform shelf-life trials.
 Research laboratories are also available at DISAFA (Grugliasco - about 25 km from the experimental infrastructure) with analytical equipment for nutrition related work: proximate, chemical and mineral composition, HPLC, GC, histology and microbiome analyses, flesh quality parameters (texture, TPA and cooking losses) and sensory analyses using untrained panellists and results can be coupled with results of electronic nose.